blues/app-accelerators/36-vending-machine-monitor/README.md

 ## Environment Variables

-There are a number of [environment variables](https://dev.blues.io/guides-and-tutorials/notecard-guides/understanding-environment-variables/) that configures the app behavior and provides the name and distance configuration for each dispensing column.
+There are a number of [environment variables](https://dev.blues.io/guides-and-tutorials/notecard-guides/understanding-environment-variables/) that configure the app behavior and provide the name and distance configuration for each dispensing column.

 ### App Control Variables